Kodular/Documentation/docs/components/maps/circle.md

 |:----:|:-------:|
 |boolean|False|

-The Draggable property is used to set whether or not the user can drag the Marker by long-pressing and then dragging the marker to a new location.
+_The Draggable property is used to set whether or not the user can drag the Marker by long-pressing and then dragging the marker to a new location._

 ### Enable Infobox

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Circle', 'Enable Infobox')]]